 In fact, 45 percent of consumers surveyed said they would try AR, and an additional 30 percent reported “they would never go to another clothing store again if AR would allow them to buy the right size clothing with confidence.”

 The market opportunity for AR in e-commerce is promising, however, AI requires a solid foundation of data to be effective, and if that data quality is compromised, so are your algorithms.

 According to Mckinsey Global Institute, 1 out of 3 use cases for retraining AI systems requires a model refresh at least monthly, and sometimes daily.

 Nike’s insistence on human-to-machine learning is a signal that continuously refreshed, quality data is needed in order to deliver on the personalized experiences expected of the retail industry.

-For years, Sama has delivered turnkey, high-quality training data and validation to train the world's leading AI technologies.
-E-commerce is no exception.
-Download our solution brief to learn more about our secure training data annotation platform, or contact our team here.
+For years, Sama has delivered high-quality training data and validation to train retail’s leading AI technologies.

 Learn more about how Sama accelerates computer vision projects for E-commerce use cases with high accuracy while meeting the challenges of scale, while delighting our customers.